AashikSharif/AashikSharif/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## I'm a Student, Developer and Photographer!!
+## I'm a Working professional, Developer and Photographer!!

-- 🔭 I just worked on my recent project on Topic Sensitive Page Ranking algorithm using MapReduce!
+- 🔭 I've worked on projects on Topic Sensitive Page Ranking algorithm using MapReduce!
-- 🌱 I’m currently learning digital marketing and machine learning
+- 🌱 I’m currently learning machine learning/Deep learning and data analytics and reporting.
 - 📸 I'm also working on my own portfolio website for showcasing my photographs to the world
-- 👯 I’m looking to collaborate with projects that are realted to Python or Java
+- 👯 I’m looking to collaborate with projects that are realted to Python 🐍 or Java ☕
 - 🥅 One of the goals is to learn and utilize the GitHub as much as possible
-- ⚡ Fun fact: I am interested in numismatics and playing games (Ace Combat is my favorite)
+- ⚡ Fun fact: I am interested in numismatics and playing games (Ace Combat/Valorant is my favorite)
 - 😄 Looking forward to learn and contribute more on open source projects